 - Elementary Education

 - Secondary Education

-- Special Education
+- Special Education (requires completion of the Special Education endorsement-only pathway in addition to the MIT program)

 Students gain knowledge and skills essential to effective teaching and participate in varied field experiences in school classrooms.
 University faculty and local school district teachers and administrators participate in the program and contribute to its quality and relevance.